As the story goes…

-In 1982, Harriet and her husband, Claude “Pappy” Allen, opened "Pappy&Harriet’s Pioneertown Palace".
-While the bikers still hung around, Pappy&Harriet’s presence created more of a family atmosphere.
-With family style Tex-Mex cuisine and live music featuring Pappy, Harriet and their granddaughter Kristina, P&H quickly became a local favorite with all walks of life getting along under one roof!
+In 1982, Harriet and her husband, Claude “Pappy” Allen, opened, “Pappy + Harriet’s Pioneertown Palace.”
+While the bikers still hung around, Pappy and Harriet’s presence created more of a family atmosphere.
+With family-style Santa Maria bbq, hearty comfort food, and live music featuring Pappy and Harriet, The Palace quickly became a local favorite with all walks of life getting along under one roof!

-Pappy died in 1994 and his friends and fans flew from all over the world to be at P&H for a celebration of his life..
-Victoria Williams, a good friend of Pappy and touring partner wrote the song "Happy To Have Known Pappy" off her critically acclaimed record "Loose", that talks about that day.
+When Pappy died in 1994 his friends and fans flew from all over the world to be at P+H for a celebration of his life.
+Victoria Williams, a good friend of Pappy and touring partner wrote the song, “Happy To Have Known Pappy,” which talks about that day.
 Harriet sold the bar to a family friend who gave it up after a few years.
-Enter Robyn Celia and Linda Krantz, two New Yorkers who loved P&H and wanted to see it returned to it's glory days.
-The girls bought the club in 2003 and have done just that.
-Musicians from Robert Plant to Vampire Weekend to Leon Russell to Sean Lennon and many more have graced the P&H stage.
-The legendary bar has become an indie rock favorite with a vibe that can't be matched.
-Pappy&Harriet's continues the tradition of live music, great barbeque, and good times in memory of Pappy and all those who came before him.
+The next owners were former patrons who loved P+H and wanted to see it back with more music and life the way it was when they fell in love with it.